-- Provide safeguarding support and advice to the attendance team as appropriate, including in response to term-time leave requests and CME cases. - Take safeguarding action where a child is vulnerable and is missing education or has unexplained or sustained periods of absence. - Meet with the school attendance officer/attendance team to review the attendance of the pupils on the school's vulnerable pupil list and agreeing any action needed.
+- Provide safeguarding support and advice to the attendance team as appropriate, including in response to term-time leave requests, EHE and CME cases. - Take safeguarding action where a child is vulnerable and is missing education or has unexplained or sustained periods of absence. - Meet with the school attendance officer/attendance team to review the attendance of the pupils on the school's vulnerable pupil list and those who are severely absent and agreeing any action needed.